 Do you know what date is Father’s Day, this year?
+It's Sunday 18th June 2023, by the way.
 Luckily, it moves around a little less than Mother’s Day, but we still find ourselves checking the Sundays in June, don’t we?

 Where relevant, you need to make sure you have a gift for dad, as well as perhaps the father of your children, your father-in-law, a step dad, a grandad and the other important male figures in your life.

 Whilst trying to think of Father’s Day gift ideas, do you ever stop and wonder why we celebrate and where it all started?

 At hampers.com, we decided to investigate this annual event and find out a bit more about the history of Father’s Day, in the UK and around the world.

 Read on to see what we found out…